DarrenSem/1rm/README.md

 ✅️ change CSS to fix content column width, since data entry triggers zooming in which makes it so we can't see the instant results (until we zoom out again) 😠

-🔲 check URL for querystring key "b*" (for Brzycki) to use a different equation, otherwise default to Epley formula
+🔲 (doubtful, in hindsight) check URL for querystring key "b*" (for Brzycki) to use a different equation, otherwise default to Epley formula
 ```js
 epley = (weight, reps) => (reps < 2) ? weight : weight * (1 + reps / 30);
 epleyWeightFrom1RM = (oneRepMax, reps) => (reps < 2) ? oneRepMax : oneRepMax / (1 + reps / 30);